Princeton University Graduate School: Facilities

 Princeton's Graduate School includes a university library system of over seven million volumes, making it one of the largest in the United States.
 The main one, Firestone Library, opened in 1948, as the first large American university library constructed after World War II.
-The library is also recognized has the most books per enrolled student than any other university in the United States.
+The library is also recognized as having the most books per enrolled student than any other university in the United States.
 The library system houses Department of Rare Books and Special Collections, which includes the Scheide Library and the Cotsen Children's Library.
 Additional libraries include the Architecture Library, East Asian Library and Gest Collection, Engineering Library, Lewis Science Library, Marquand Library of Art and Archaeology, Seeley G. Mudd Manuscript Library, Furth Plasma Physics Library, Mendel Music Library, and the Stokes Library.

 The McGraw Center for Teaching and Learning provides programs and services for students to develop as professional scholars and teachers.
 The center provides professional development workshops and training for assistants in instruction (AIs), Princeton's equivalent of teaching assistants (TAs).